icerpc/icerpc-csharp/README.md

 other.
 QUIC also gives us bidirectional streaming for free: long-lived requests and responses that carry audio/video streams or streams of sensor data, stock quotes, etc. can share a network connection with small, short-lived RPCs.

-IceRPC uses its own application protocol to exchange connection settings, transmit requests and responses, and ensure an orderly shutdown: [`icerpc`][icerpc-protocol].
+IceRPC uses its own application protocol, [`icerpc`][icerpc-protocol], to exchange connection settings, transmit requests and responses, and ensure an orderly shutdown.
 This new RPC-focused protocol is a thin layer over QUIC.

 ### Not only for QUIC